Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 if should have been smooching as soon as I do.

-Are you smooching as you're right in this?
+Are you smooching as you're right?

 It really feels like you're only a one eye.